Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ### Determine the Tenant ID for Azure Stack

-If the Identity provider of your Azure Stack is Azure Active Directory (Azure AD), contact your Azure Stack Administrator to find your tenant ID.
+If the Identity provider of your Azure Stack is Azure Active Directory (Azure AD), contact your Azure Stack administrator to find your tenant ID.
 Otherwise, if the Identity provider of your Azure Stack is Active Directory Federation Services (ADFS), your tenant ID is `adfs`.

 ### Authentication example